Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 -   `.devcontainer/`: Contains configuration for the development container, ensuring a consistent development environment.
 -   `backend/`: The FastAPI application that serves the machine learning model.
 See `backend/README.md` for more details.
 -   `frontend/`: The user interface for interacting with the prediction API.
 See `frontend/README.md` for more details.
+-   `resources/`: The resources used by the backend and the frontend.

 ## Getting Started